RuudVelo/lsrf_chatbot/README.md

 Note: Depending on the memory of your computer, prompt request, and number of chunks returned from the source docs, it may take anywhere from 40 to 300 seconds for the model to respond to your prompt.

-You can use this chatbot not without internet connection.
+You cannot use this chatbot without internet connection.

 ## Credits

-Credit to abacaj for the original template [here](https://github.com/abacaj/mpt-30B-inference/tree/main) Credit to imartinez for the privateGPT ingest logic and docs guidance [here](https://github.com/imartinez/privateGPT/blob/main/README.md?plain=1)
+Credit to imartinez for the privateGPT ingest logic and docs guidance [here](https://github.com/imartinez/privateGPT/blob/main/README.md?plain=1)
 Credit to mayoear for private chatbot example [here](https://github.com/mayooear/private-chatbot-mpt30b-langchain)